 So on days where my youngest doesn’t get adequate naptime, her bedtime moves from 6:30 to as early as 5:30.
 Because by getting her to bed earlier, it’s like I’m able to hit the “reset” button on her sleep schedule.
 The earlier bedtime helps her slide back into that tried-and-true nap schedule with fewer problems.

-Like right now – she’s napping (praise be!) well despite it being the day after a one-nap Sunday.
+Like right now – she’s napping (praise be!) well despite the last few days having been crazy.
 Why?
-5:30 bedtime last night.
+Early bedtime last night.
 She got enough sleep so that she can keep getting enough sleep.
 Nap regression – nipped in the backside.

 And now that naps are back on schedule, we can get back to working on sleeping through the night.
 Because one day, I’ll get a full night’s sleep, right?